opcxder/medium-scrapper/README.md

 # Medium Author Scraper

-A scalable Medium author scraper that extracts all posts from a given Medium author while handling rate limits, bypassing restrictions, and optimizing performance.
+A scalable Medium author scraper that extracts all posts from a given Medium author while handling rate limits and optimizing performance.

 ## Setup